Marketing and Content: The Critical Importance of Consistent Writing Standards

-People often say that a company’s brand is its most valuable asset, and in many ways I think they’re right.
+People often say that a company’s brand is its most valuable asset, and in many ways we at Acrolinx think they’re right.
 That’s because your brand is your business personified.
 It’s the way that you look, sound, and act, and it plays a huge role in how people perceive your company.
 Not surprisingly, companies with great brands stand out, while those that don’t have them often get overlooked.

 There are many factors that determine if a brand will be successful, one of the most important of which is whether or not it’s portrayed consistently at every customer touchpoint.
 When it comes to your content, that means that you always need to sound more or less the same by having a consistent voice, style, and tone.